deweydbb/Shooter/README.txt

 C++ Changes:
 	Fixed errors regarding projectile class, but there are still some persisting errors in regards to firing projectiles as a whole

+11/19/17 THANKSGIVING BREAK
+Blueprint Changes:
+	Changed sprinting so it relies on stamina.
+Max stamina: 100, Deduction rate .5 every .05 seconds.
+	Gain .5/3 stamina every .05 seconds.
+I added a widget that displays the stamina.